elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_03.md

     - List common e-learning platforms
     - Explain what the SCORM format is
     - Describe pros and cons of different Learning Management Systems, from a FAIR perspective
-    - Create a Github page to host and deliver training
+    - Create a GitHub page to host and deliver training
     - Describe how to make your training material FAIR using only Google drive